dilekdilsahozkan/ChatApplication/README.md

 <img src="https://github.com/dilekdilsahozkan/ChatApplication/assets/95809835/0fa80c4d-888b-4c20-9554-683ea57eb41c" alt="Visual 4" width="200">

 ## Development
 It is recommended to use the latest version of Android Studio for development.
-The code is written in Kotlin and managed with Gradle.
+The code is written in Kotlin and managed with Gradle..

 ## Contact
 If you have any questions, please contact us at: <br>